 Many chemicals in common sunscreens can cause coral bleaching or are toxic to marine life.
 It’s good practice to use an eco-friendly option anytime you’re heading in the water.
 Be aware that just because a product brands itself as “reef safe” doesn’t mean it actually is.
 Do your research and look at the labels for harmful ingredients.
 Some marine protected areas and dive operators now require divers to wear reef safe sunscreen; however, the decision to stay informed and act responsibly is ultimately up to you.

 9. Look for Eco-Friendly Business Practices

 Seek out dive shops that incorporate sustainability into their day-to-day business practices.
 Do they take any measures to conserve energy or water?
 How do they dispose of waste?
 Are they participating in any reef cleanups, conservation projects, or local environmental education programs?
-Learn about and look for eco-certifications, such as Blue Certified or Green Fins.
+Learn about and look for eco-certifications, such as Green Fins.
 However, just because an operator isn’t certified doesn’t mean they aren’t an environmentally friendly option.
 Look at their website to see if they talk about sustainability and if you can’t find any information online, just ask!

 10. Educate Yourself

 Knowing what you’re seeing while diving will make your experience more interesting and help you understand your impact.
 Research the local marine environment beforehand – there are loads of books and online resources.
 Or, just ask your guide.
 A good dive operator will incorporate information about the local environment and conservation into their briefing.
 Many also have reef identification cards and will teach you hand signals to point out specific species under water.
 If they’re concerned with protecting marine wildlife, they should be able to tell you about any sensitive environments or threatened species to watch out for.
 The more you know, the easier it will be for you to make responsible decisions while diving!